Individualized Education Program (IEP)

 Visit the Iowa IDEA Information Website

-Sample Letter Requesting an IEP Meeting
+Requesting an IEP Meeting - Sample Letter

 This letter is designed to be used when a family would like to request an IEP meeting to discuss an issue related to their child's IEP.
 Be sure to change and add the details of a student's situation to the sample letter before sending to a Special Education Teacher, General Education Teacher, Principal, Special Education Director or Superintendent.
 Remember to keep a copy for yourself, including the date it was sent.